Code Enforcement Officer

 - Performs additional duties as assigned

-Experience: At least 1 year experience in enforcement-related field work including investigating allegations, conducting research, and resolving complaints, concerns, or conflicts.
+- At least two(2) years of enforcement related work to include investigation, allegations, conducting research, corrections and resolving complaints, concerns, or conflict.

-Knowledge: Knowledge of general building, construction & housing practices, standards, procedures, and requirements; dispute resolution techniques and methods; personal computers and software applications, the ability to interpret laws and ordinances, building and housing codes, land use requirements.
-Inspections require general knowledge of building structures, electrical, plumbing, heating, hot water heaters, fire regulations, egress windows, lighting, and occupancy standards.
+- Knowledge of general building, construction & housing practices, standards, procedures, and requirements; dispute resolution techniques and methods; personal computers and software applications

 - Physical Demands: Moderate physical work requiring ability to lift a maximum of 50 pounds without assistance; requires frequent walking, standing, climbing stairs, and bending to perform inspections; frequent hand/eye/foot coordination needed for operation of motor vehicle and operation of vehicle mounted computers and other equipment; speech and hearing for communication with employees and residents; vision for visual inspections, and driving; the ability to conduct a large number of housing inspections in a day which requires climbing stairs and carrying the required equipment, the ability to retreat from or defend self against volatile or aggressive people, animals, and/or unpredictable situations.